Leichhardt Bus Depot

-Leichhardt Bus Depot is a bus depot in the Sydney suburb of Leichhardt operated by Transit Systems.
+Leichhardt Bus Depot, originally Leichhardt Tram Depot, is a bus depot in the Sydney, Australia, suburb of Leichhardt operated by Transit Systems.

 History

 Leichhardt Tram Depot was built as a twelve road depot on the corner of William Street and Derbyshire Road, Leichhardt, being available for use on 22 June 1915.
 It was never used as an operational tram depot, instead being used to store trams.